tib-source/Lumin-AI/README.md

 Lumin is released under the [MIT License](LICENSE) to promote sharing and learning.

 ---

-Are you ready to embark on an educational adventure with Lumin?
-Explore the platform at [https://www.luminlearning.com](https://www.luminlearning.com).
-For any inquiries, please contact support@luminlearning.com.

 *Note: Lumin is a personal student project and is not officially affiliated with OpenAI.*